-- the timing of market introduction of the product as well as competitive products; - the clinical indications for which the product is approved; - acceptance by physicians, the medical community and patients of the product as a safe and effective treatment; - impacts due to the evolving effects of the COVID-19 pandemic;

-- the ability to distinguish safety and efficacy from existing, less expensive generic alternative therapies, if any; - the convenience of prescribing, administrating and initiating patients on the product and the length of time the patient is on the product; - the potential and perceived value and advantages of the product over alternative treatments; - the cost of treatment in relation to alternative treatments, including any similar generic treatments; - pricing and the availability of coverage and adequate reimbursement by third-party payors and government authorities; - the prevalence and severity of adverse side effects; and - the effectiveness of sales and marketing efforts.
+- the timing of market introduction of the product as well as competitive products; - the clinical indications for which the product is approved; - acceptance by physicians, the medical community and patients of the product as a safe and effective treatment; - impacts due to the evolving effects of the COVID-19 pandemic; - the ability to distinguish safety and efficacy from existing, less expensive generic alternative therapies, if any; - the convenience of prescribing, administrating and initiating patients on the product and the length of time the patient is on the product; - the potential and perceived value and advantages of the product over alternative treatments; - the cost of treatment in relation to alternative treatments, including any similar generic treatments; - pricing and the availability of coverage and adequate reimbursement by third-party payors and government authorities; - the prevalence and severity of adverse side effects; and - the effectiveness of sales and marketing efforts.

 If we are unable to sustain anticipated level of sales growth from TAVALISSE, or if we fail to achieve anticipated product royalties and collaboration milestones, we may need to reduce our operating expenses, access other sources of cash or otherwise modify our business plans, which could have a negative impact on our business, financial condition and results of operations.
-For example, during the first quarter of 2021, we experienced lower than anticipated sales of TAVALISSE due to continuing impacts of the COVID-19 pandemic as well as the typical first quarter reimbursement issues such as the resetting of co-pays and the Medicare donut hole, along with physician and patient access issues created by the COVID-19 pandemic.
-Incrementally, our net product sales were negatively impacted by the decrease in level of inventories remaining at our distribution channels.
+For example, during 2021, we experienced lower than anticipated sales of TAVALISSE due to continuing impacts of physician and patient access issues created by the COVID-19 pandemic.
+From time to time, our net product sales are negatively impacted by the decrease in level of inventories remaining at our distribution channels.
 We also may not be successful entering into arrangements with third parties to sell and market one or more of our product candidates or may be unable to do so on terms that are favorable to us.
 We likely will have little control over such third parties, including Kissei's development and commercialization of fostamatinib in all indications in Japan, China, Taiwan, and the Republic of Korea, Grifols' commercialization of fostamatinib in Europe and Turkey and Medison for future commercialization of fostamatinib in Canada and Israel.
-As a consequence of our license agreements with Kissei, Grifols and Medison, we rely heavily upon their regulatory, commercial, medical affairs, market access and other expertise and resources for commercialization of fostamatinib in their respective territories outside of the United States.
+As a consequence of our license agreements with Kissei, Grifols and Medison, we rely heavily upon their regulatory, commercial, medical affairs, market access and other expertise and resources for commercialization of fostamatinib in their respective territories outside of the US.
 We cannot control the amount of resources that our partners dedicate to the commercialization of fostamatinib, and our ability to generate revenues from the commercialization of fostamatinib by our partners depends on their ability to achieve market acceptance of fostamatinib in its approved indications in their respective territories.

-Furthermore, foreign sales of fostamatinib by our partners could be adversely affected by the imposition of governmental controls, political and economic instability, outbreaks of pandemic diseases, such as the COVID-19 pandemic, trade restrictions or barriers and changes in tariffs, and escalating global trade and political tensions.
-For example, the ongoing COVID-19 pandemic has resulted in increased travel restrictions and extended shutdowns of certain businesses in the U.S. and around the world.
+Furthermore, foreign sales of fostamatinib by our partners could be adversely affected by the imposition of governmental controls, political and economic instability, outbreaks of pandemic diseases, such as the COVID-19 pandemic, trade restrictions or barriers and changes in tariffs and escalating global trade and political tensions.
+For example, the ongoing COVID-19 pandemic has resulted in increased travel restrictions and extended shutdowns of certain businesses in the US and around the world.
 If our collaborators are unable to successfully complete clinical trials, delay commercialization of fostamatinib or do not invest the resources necessary to successfully commercialize fostamatinib in international territories where it has been approved, this could reduce the amount of revenue we are due to receive under these license agreements, resulting in harm to our business and operations.
 If we do not establish and maintain sales and marketing capabilities successfully, either on our own or in collaboration with third parties, we will not be successful in commercializing our product candidates.